abeljoseph/bme355_model/README.md

 # BME 355 FES Model
-The overall goal of this project is to use a musculoskeletal model of the leg and foot to optimize Functional Electrical Stimulation (FES) parameters for a foot drop assistive device.
+This repository includes source code for a musculoskeletal model of the leg and foot to optimize Functional Electrical Stimulation (FES) parameters for a foot drop assistive device.